Home > Analyses > Technology > Trimble Inc.

 | Teledyne Technologies Incorporated | 24.4B |

-Trimble ranks 12th among 20 competitors, with a market cap just 9.6% the size of leader Amphenol Corporation.
-It stands below both the average market cap of the top 10 (54.4B) and the sector median (21.6B).
-Trimble is positioned 14.6% below its nearest competitor above, highlighting a moderate gap in scale.
+Trimble ranks 12th, holding roughly 9.3% of the market cap of the sector leader, Amphenol.
+The company’s scale is below both the average market cap of the top 10 competitors (54.4B) and the sector median (21.6B).
+Trimble stands 17.6% below its nearest competitor above, highlighting a notable gap to climb in market positioning.

 Comparisons with competitors